 The international bestseller that set the world on fire, told in full for the first time: Mohamedou Ould Slahi’s unflinching account of his fourteen years of detention without charge in Guantánamo Bay

-Soon to be a major motion picture called Prisoner 760
+Now a major motion picture called The Mauritanian

 The first and only diary written by a Guantánamo detainee during his imprisonment, now with previous censored material restored.